Hasnanivishal/graph-in-js/README.md

 5. <details>
     <summary>
         <b>
-            Determine the level of each node using BFS Or DFS on a Components Graph?
+            Determine the level (Distance from the starting node) of each node using BFS Or DFS on a Components Graph?
         </b>
     </summary>
      <p>